 - Body check-ins.
 I do frequent check-ins with my body to see where I am at fullness-wise.
 Does it still taste good?
 Do I really want more?
 It’s not fool-proof, but it helps!

-- Rejecting the clean plate club.
+- Reject the clean plate club.
 I used to feel like I had to eat everything on my plate because, not only would I be wasting food, I would not be getting my money’s worth.
 I suffered from being part of the clean plate club.
 I now weigh my decision about cleaning my plate against if feeling physically uncomfortable is worth saving a few cents.

 - Overeating is okay.
 Buffets and potlucks are different than a typical meal for me, so I always give myself permission to eat without guilt.
 I tell myself that if I overeat, I’ll be fine.
 Nothing bad will happen to me and it is completely normal to overeat from time to time.2

-Buffets and potlucks can still present a bit of a challenge at times, but when I apply the intuitive eating principles like I would any other eating experience, they became less nerve-wracking.
+Buffets and potlucks can still present a bit of a challenge at times, but when I apply the intuitive eating principles like I would any other eating experience, they become less nerve-wracking.
 Once I stopped getting so hung up on my fear of buffets and potlucks, I began to relax and actually take pleasure in the food in front of me.